Derived categories of Quot schemes on smooth curves and tautological bundles: The derived category of Quot schemes

 with the underlined term in homological degree $-1$.
 However, the fact that $Z_1 \subset C^d \times_{C^{(d)}} C^d$ implies that

 holds on $Z_1$, for all $i$.
 Therefore, the $H^0$ space above can be written as

 with the underlined terms in homological degree 0 (in the equality above, we used the fact that $Z_1 \cap Z_2$ is cut out by the divisor $\Delta_{\bullet k}$ in $Z_1$).
-Because $Z_1 \cap Z_2$ is a projective variety, and all terms beyond the underlined one do not contribute anything to the 0-th cohomology group, we conclude that the $H^0$ space above is one-dimensional.
+All terms beyond the underlined one do not contribute anything to the 0-th cohomology group, so it remains to prove that $H^0(Z_1 \cap Z_2, \CO)$ is one-dimensional.
+In order to do this, we will show that $Z_1 \cap Z_2$ is a reduced and connected projective variety (if we assume that $C$ itself is connected, which we do).
+To this end, note that $Z_1 \cap Z_2$ is the union as $\ell \in \{k+1,\dots,d\}$ of

+which is well-known to be reduced.
+As for connectedness, we observe that any point in \eqref{eqn:varieties} lies in the component of the small diagonal $x_1 = \dots = x_d = x_\bullet = x_1' = \dots = x_{d-1}'$, which is isomorphic to $C$ itself.